 “There are lots of companies that can develop stuff for us.
 But what we wanted was a transformation in the way we work.
 And that was where we felt [VMware] was especially suited as a partner.
 Unleashing the team to deliver results quickly was really at the heart of what we needed to do.”

 New skills and cloud native tools mean fresh possibilities for a decades-old application

-Business Director for Hedberg, Brian DeRoo recalls the one-on-one nature of the Pivotal experience: “When you go to a Pivotal Labs engagement, every person you send is paired with somebody from Pivotal Labs.
+Business Director for Hedberg, Brian DeRoo recalls the one-on-one nature of the VMware experience: “When you go to a Tanzu Labs engagement, every person you send is paired with somebody from Tanzu Labs.
 So as you go through this transformational journey, you've always got someone alongside you—whether you're the product manager, designer, a software engineer, you've always got someone coaching you.”

-Moving to public cloud was also an important part of the engagement with Pivotal.
-So Pivotal Labs practitioners taught the Steelcase team how to use modern developer tools like Spring Boot and technologies like Pivotal Platform to accelerate the shift to a cloud native architecture.
+Moving to public cloud was also an important part of the engagement with VMware.
+So Tanzu Labs practitioners taught the Steelcase team how to use modern developer tools like Spring Boot and technologies like VMware Tanzu to accelerate the shift to a cloud native architecture.
 The new H2 applications run on Tanzu Application Service atop Microsoft Azure.

-When you go to a Pivotal Labs engagement, every person you send is paired with somebody from Pivotal Labs.
+When you go to a [Tanzu Labs] engagement, every person you send is paired with somebody from [Tanzu Labs].
 So as you go through this transformational journey, you've always got someone alongside you.”Brian DeRoo, Business Director for Hedberg

 Fast release cycles and user-centered design give dealers a new competitive edge

 Equipped with new development skills, fast, flexible tools, and a jumpstart at Tanzu Labs, the Hedberg team is steadily developing and transitioning from the old Hedberg to the new H2 applications.
 “In the environment that we're working in and the way that we're working, we're pushing out updates every week—and with the goal of doing it even more frequently,” said DeRoo.